kaltura-vpaas/virtual-meeting-rooms/README.md

 ### Overview

-A virtual meeting room is represented as a `KalturaLocationScheduleResource` and we refer to it as a `resource` for short.
+A virtual meeting room is represented as a `KalturaLocationScheduleResource`, `resource` for short.
 A scheduled session is represented by a `KalturaRecordScheduleEvent`.
 One resource can be used for many different events, but an event will only be associated with one resource.
-The room will be launched using an embed link that is made up of a Kaltura Session with specific configurations, all of which will be discussed below.
+The room will be launched using an **embed link that is made up of a Kaltura Session with specific configurations**, all of which will be discussed below.

 <img src="/Users/hunterp/Documents/GitHub/virtual-meeting-rooms/newrow_room.png" alt="newrow_room" style="zoom:40%;" />

 ## Creating an Admin Session

 A Kaltura Session is an identification string that authorizes calls to the Kaltura API.
-You'll need one to create the resource and event objects.
+You will need one to create the resource and event objects.
 If you're logged into the [developer portal](https://developer.kaltura.com), you're already authenticated.
 However, if you're calling the Kaltura API using a client library, you'll need to create the string yourself using the [`session.start`](https://developer.kaltura.com/console/service/session/action/start) API.

-You can find the necessary credentials in your KMC [Integration Settings](https://kmc.kaltura.com/index.php/kmcng/settings/integrationSettings).
+You can find the necessary credentials in the KMC [Integration Settings](https://kmc.kaltura.com/index.php/kmcng/settings/integrationSettings).
 You'll use your ADMIN Secret for this operation.

 ### Example